UlrikThygePedersen/Cassia/README.md

-# Tidal and Daylight Window Forecasting API
+# Cassia - Tidal and Daylight Window Forecasting API
 This repository provides a solution for predicting tidal windows and combined tidal-daylight windows for vessels arriving at a port.
 The API calculates the time windows when a vessel can safely navigate to the port, considering both tidal variations and daylight restrictions.

 ## Overview